AmitMaraj/good_api/README.md

 ### Docker Instructions

-1. From the command line run `docker-compose up -- build` to start the NodeJS and MongoDB services
+1. From the command line in the root of the project run `docker-compose up -- build` to start the NodeJS and MongoDB services